simon-frankau/speedball2-re-amiga/COPY_PROTECTION.md

 ### Ghidra emulation

+*From here on out, in order to keep this file a little more streamlined, you can find the actual traces and code to produce the traces in [cp-tracing/README.md](cp-tracing/README.md).
+This directory includes plenty of dead-ends, if you want to see how not to do it!*

 Fortunately, Ghidra has a built-in emulator.
 Slightly less fortunately, it's very poorly documented.
 The documentation appears to be the Javadocs for the exposed classes, plus a few third-party blogs